reedhedges/AriaCoda/README.md

 Requirements
 ------------

-AriaCoda is intended to be used on any standard Linux or Windows 7 or 10 system with standard system libraries and common developer tools only.
+AriaCoda is intended to be used on any standard Linux, MacOSX, Windows 7, or Windows 10 system with standard system libraries and common developer tools only.
+There are no required library dependencies other than the C++ standard library.

 On Linux, the GNU C++ compiler (g++/gcc), GNU Make, and standard shell tools are required.
 On Ubuntu or Debian Linux, run `sudo apt install make g++` to install.
+(Clang may also work but is not tested.)
+The C++ compiler must support at least C++14.

 On Windows, Visual C++ 2019 is required to use the provides project and solution files.
 The free "Community" edition can be downloaded